-Dismissal is 3:00 PM.
+Dismissal is at 3:00 PM at the Event Center main entrance.
 However, as the traffic line fills, we may begin dismissing some students before 3:00 PM.
 All students are to be picked up no later than 3:20 PM.
-At 3:20 PM, Upper School students will report to After Care without fees unless they are participating in a school-sponsored activity or are supervised.
+At 3:20 PM, Upper School students will report to Aftercare without fees unless they are participating in a school-sponsored activity or are supervised.